vhurna/devops_todolist_kubernetes_task_6_working_with_deamonsets_and_jobs/README.md

 # Django ToDo list

-This is a todo list web application with basic features of most web apps, i.e., accounts/login, API, and interactive UI.
+This is a to-do list web application with the basic features of most web apps, i.e., accounts/login, API, and interactive UI.
 To do this task, you will need:

 - CSS | [Skeleton](http://getskeleton.com/)
 - JS  | [jQuery](https://jquery.com/)